emojicode/emojicode.github.io/src/reference/specification.md

 The *heap* is an area of storage in which objects are allocated.

-The heap must be managed by the Engine using a automatic storage management system provided by the engine.
+The heap must be managed by the Engine using an automatic storage management system provided by the engine.
 The Emojicode Real-Time Engine uses a Garbage Collector after C. J. Cheney.
 If the engine is no longer able to manage the heap for any reason it must terminate the program.

 ### Call Stack